Guest House in Hiroshima, Japan

 Cleaning is around approximately 2 - 3 hours a day, 4 days a week.

-FYI, If you are planning to stay longer than one month, paid work is also available :) Please reach out!
+FYI, If you are planning to stay longer than two months, paid work is also available :) Please reach out!

-Reception work (for long stay volunteers) would be about 3-4 hours a day, 5 days per week!
+Reception work (for long stay volunteers, a little Japanese required) would be about 3-4 hours a day, 5 days per week!

 We are always welcome for new members to our team!
 We stay, work, and often eat together.
 If you are a person who loves to socialize with new people from all over the world, here is the best place :) Santiago Guesthouse has branches in Kyoto and Naha(Okinawa).
 Volunteers with experience in the Santiago group can be given priority.
 Would you like to visit three popular cities in Japan.